ByteGoer/ByteGoer/README.md

 ---

 **➤ Artist & Animator**
-When I’m not coding, I’m designing characters, creating background art, or animating.
+When I’m not learning new stuff, I’m designing characters, creating background art, or animating.
 I’ve recently shifted from comics toward animation and game projects now that my series is finished.
 Just focusing on passion projects!

 **➤ Currently Working On**